uink45/Beacon-Chain-Light-Client-Prototype/README.md

 dotnet build
 dotnet run
 ```
+After running the commands above, head to https://localhost:5001/.
 ### API Routes
-The light client currently supports one API route that returns a stored header corresponding to the state id (slot number or "head"):
+The light client currently supports one route that returns a stored header corresponding to the state id (slot number or "head"):
 ```
 https://localhost:5001/api/lightclient/header/{state_id}
 ```